 Council will Council will monitor progress through Ensure our unique natural environment, flora and fauna, is protected.
-Community satisfaction with Council's: Protection and conservation of the natural environment and coastal areas Leverage opportunities and invest in environmentally sustainable, renewable energy, waste and resource management initiatives which increase the community's resilience to the impacts of climate change.
-Community satisfaction with Council's: • Programs, events, activities and policy development to encourage environmental sustainability Local Government Performance Reporting Framework service indicators results for: Waste Collection - Kerbside collection waste diverted from landfill Greenhouse gas emissions avoided for municipality due to uptake of renewable energy (e.g. solar panels) across municipality (households and businesses) Increase tree canopy and create green open spaces that are well maintained and attractive for all.
-Community satisfaction with Council's: Provision and maintenance of parks, gardens and open spaces Provision and maintenance of playgrounds Provision and maintenance of street trees An increase in the number of trees across Wyndham Plan for a more contained city; close to jobs and integrated with vital transport, facilities, infrastructure and open space.
-Community satisfaction with Council's: • Planning for population growth • Representation, lobbying and advocacy on behalf of the community with other levels of government and stakeholders on key issues
+Community satisfaction with Council's: • Protection and conservation of the natural environment and coastal area Leverage opportunities and invest in environmentally sustainable, renewable energy, waste and resource management initiatives which increase the community's resilience to the impacts of climate change.
+Community satisfaction with Council's: • Programs, events and policy development to encourage sustainability, increase resilience and address climate change.
+Local Government Performance Reporting Framework service indicators results for: Waste Collection - Kerbside collection waste diverted from landfill Corporate greenhouse gas emissions Implementation of the Resilient Wyndham Strategy Increase tree canopy and create green open spaces that are well maintained and attractive for all.
+Community satisfaction with Council's: • Maintenance of parks, gardens and open spaces • Maintenance of playgrounds • Provision and maintenance of street trees An increase in the number of trees across Wyndham Plan for a more contained city; close to jobs and integrated with vital transport, facilities, infrastructure and open space.
+Community satisfaction with Council's: Representation, lobbying and advocacy on behalf of the community with other levels of government and stakeholders on key issues The extent to which residents agree that: Wyndham's public transport, roads and congestion are improving They are able to walk or cycle to destinations and access local services and amenities in their local area If they choose to, they are able to get to where they want to go without a car Their cultural social, economic and recreational needs are met in the city That there are good opportunities for local employment and/or business development in the city That there are good open (parks/gardens/playgrounds) and natural spaces in their local area